-For more than two decades, 3M has proudly supported the Nature Conservancy’s land protection efforts across the planet.
+For more than two decades, 3M has proudly supported The Nature Conservancy’s land protection efforts across the planet.
 Starting with a generous donation to the Conservancy’s Last Great Places campaign in the early 90’s, 3M has contributed more than 20 million dollars to preserve priority habitats on which people and nature depend.
 We have worked together locally and internationally, on business councils and land transactions, and with the personal commitment and involvement of 3M employees.
 3M relies on the Conservancy to provide science-based conservation solutions to key ecosystems around the world.

-Earlier this year, a gift from the 3M Foundation allowed the Conservancy to acquire and protect 130 acres of land in Alabama at the northern edge of the Bankhead National Forest, part of a top conservation priority in the Cumberland and Southern Ridge and Valley ecoregion.
+In 2013, a gift from the 3M Foundation allowed the Conservancy to acquire and protect 130 acres of land in Alabama at the northern edge of the Bankhead National Forest, part of a top conservation priority in the Cumberland and Southern Ridge and Valley ecoregion.
 This section of the Warrior Mountain range features incredible biological diversity and some of the best remaining stands of old-growth cove hardwood forests on the Cumberland Plateau.
 Many of the plants and animals found here occur nowhere else on Earth.

 Also in 2013, 3M donated $500,000 for work with Indigenous Peoples in the Amazon.
 The project had several key goals, including advancing the National Indigenous Territorial and Environmental Management Policy, as well as advancing a new Corporate Practices Standard, and advancing REDD+, an approach to fund conservation based on the value of forests to the global climate.
-Already, 32 pilot Indigenous Territories are writing management plans and TNC staff have hosted events with more than 30 major companies, finance corporations, Indigenous organizations, and government agencies to draft the Corporate Practices Standards.
+Already, 32 pilot Indigenous Territories are writing management plans and Nature Conservancy staff have hosted events with more than 30 major companies, finance corporations, Indigenous organizations, and government agencies to draft the Corporate Practices Standards.

 In the summer of 2011, another gift helped fund the unprecedented Montana Legacy Project, the largest conservation project in our nation’s history, as well an international project in the North Fork of the Flathead, protecting some of the most treasured land in two countries from mining development.
 The Montana Legacy Project has been a success on several fronts.
 Not only were 310,500 acres of land protected, but the project gave local communities the opportunity to talk about future management and disposition of these lands.
 Since inception of the project, we have been working to knit these lands into appropriate ownership with community and agency input; 217,000 acres have now been transferred into public ownership.